wonkodv/wonkodv.github.io/content/bookmarklets.md

 ## So...

-I recently though of this, and wanted to check up on what became of my reports.
 Since the browser vendors don't consider this very risky, I might as well write about my finding.
 Could I have tricked you into executing my javascript code in your youtube session?